tum-pbs/pbdl-book/physgrad-nn.md

 height: 180px
 name: physgrad-sin-add-graphs
 ---
-TODO, graphs
+Performance when varying the conditiong (left) and the entangling of dimensions via the rotation (right).
 ```

 The accuracy of all traditional network optimizers decreases because the gradients scale with $(1/\xi, \xi)$ in $x$, becoming longer in $x_2$, the direction that requires more precise values.
 SIP training avoids this using the Hessian, inverting the scaling behavior and producing updates that align with the flat direction in $x$.
 This allows SIP training to retain its relative accuracy over a wide range of $\xi$.
 Even for Adam, the accuracy becomes worse for larger $\xi$.

-By varying $\phi$ only we can demonstrate how the entangling of the different components influences the behavior of the optimizers.
+By varying only $\phi$ we can demonstrate how the entangling of the different components influences the behavior of the optimizers.
-The right graph of {ref}`physgrad-sin-add-graphs` varies $\phi$ with $\xi=32$ fixed.
+The right graph of {numref}`physgrad-sin-add-graphs` varies $\phi$ with $\xi=32$ fixed.
-This sheds light into how Adam manages to learn in ill-conditioned settings.
+This sheds light on how Adam manages to learn in ill-conditioned settings.
 Its diagonal approximation of the Hessian reduces the scaling effect when $x_1$ and $x_2$ lie on different scales, but when the parameters are coupled, the lack of off-diagonal terms prevents this.
+It's performance deteriorates by more than an order of magnitude in this case.
-SIP training has no problem with coupled parameters since its updates are based on the full-rank Hessian $\frac{\partial^2 L}{\partial x}$.
+SIP training has no problem with coupled parameters since its update steps for the optimization are using the full-rank Hessian $\frac{\partial^2 L}{\partial x}$.
+Thus, the SIP training yields the best results across the varying optimization problems posed by this example setup.

 ---

 ## Discussion of SIP Training

-vs supervised

-***rather discuss similarities with supervised?***

-Details of PGs and additional examples can be found in the corresponding paper {cite}`holl2021pg`.
-In the next section's we'll show examples of training physics-based NNs
-with invertible simulations.
-(These will follow soon, stay tuned.)
+Although we've only looked at smaller toy problems so far, we'll pull the discussion of SIP training forward.
+The next chapter will illustrate this with a more complex example, but as we'll directly switch to a new algorithm afterwards, below is a better place for a discussion of the properties of SIP.

+Overall,
+the scale-invariance of SIP training allows it to find solutions exponentially faster than other learning methods for many physics problems, while keeping the computational cost relatively low.
+It provably converges when enough network updates $\Delta\theta$ are performed per solver evaluation and it can be shown that it converges with a single $\Delta\theta$ update for a wide range of physics experiments.

+### Limitations

+While SIP training can find vastly more accurate solutions, there are some caveats to consider.
+%
+First, an approximately scale-invariant physics solver is required.
+While in low-dimensional $x$ spaces, Newton's method is a good candidate, high-dimensional spaces require some other form of inversion.
+Some equations can locally be inverted analytically but for complex problems, domain-specific knowledge may be required.

+Second, SIP uses traditional first-order optimizers to determine $\Delta\theta$.
+As discussed, these solvers behave poorly in ill-conditioned settings which can also affect SIP performance when the network outputs lie on different scales.
+Some recent works address this issue and have proposed network optimization based on inversion~\citep{kFAC, elias2020hessian}.

+Third, while SIP training generally leads to more accurate solutions, measured in $x$ space, the same is not always true for the loss $L = \sum_i L_i$.
+SIP training weighs all examples equally, independent of their loss values.
+This can be useful, but it can cause problems in examples where regions with overly small or large curvatures $|\frac{\partial^2L}{\partial x^2}|$ distort the importance of samples.
+**update from email , weighted by curvature?**
+In these cases, or when the accuracy in $x$ space is not important, like in control tasks, traditional training methods may perform better than SIP training.

+% , independent of their weight in $L$.

+### Similarities to supervised training

+Interestingly, the SIP training resembles the supervised approaches from {doc}`supervised`.
+It effectively yields a method that provides reliable updates which are computed on-the-fly, at training time.
+The inverse simulator provides the desired inversion, possibly with a high-order method, and
+avoids the averaging of multi modal solutions.

+The latter is one of the main advantages of this setup:
+a pre-computed data set can not take multi-modality into account, and hence inevitably leads to
+suboptimal solutions being learned once the mapping from input to reference solutions is not unique.

+At the same time this illustrates a difficulty of the DP training from {doc}`diffphys`: the gradients it yields
+are not properly inverted, and are difficult to reliably normalize via pre-processing.
+Hence they can
+lead to the scaling problems discussing in {doc}`physgrad`, and correspondingly give vanishing and exploding gradients
+at training time.

 ---

-## Inverse simulator updates in action

-TODO example from SIP ICML paper?
+In the next section we'll show a more complex example of training physics-based NNs
+with SIP updates from inverse simulators, before explaining a second alternative for tackling the scaling problems.